Loading and Imaging Atom Arrays via Electromagnetically Induced Transparency

 For interactions between atoms and/or molecules of different species, the energy mismatch for both the excited and ground states of the cold atom is, \textit{a priori}, of similar magnitude.
 Consequently, the resulting $C_6$ coefficient remains comparable to that of ground-ground interactions and does not benefit from the $c/\overline{v}$ enhancement factor.
 Therefore, interactions between an excited-state cold atom and a ground-state background atom or molecule of a different species can be safely neglected as long as the partial pressure of the same species relative to the total background pressure remains substantially larger than $\left(\overline{v}/c\right)^{2/5} \approx 10^{-3}$.

-The relevant parameters are summarized for all experimental setups in Table~S1.
+The relevant parameters are summarized for all experimental setups in Table~\ref{tab:physics}.
 Surprisingly, our simple model explains the results of room-temperature alkali atom array experiments, regardless of the atom species.
 Since many of the above experiments utilize a 2D MOT, residual atomic flux from the 2D MOT may serve as a source for hot background atoms of the same species, supporting our assumption that collisions with same-species atoms dominate the loss mechanism.
 The same can also be said of residual background atoms from the 3D MOT.
 However, our model does not accurately describe alkaline-earth experiments, since the same-species vapor pressure is expected to be low.
 Additional loss mechanisms, such as trap-induced photoionization and Raman scattering out of the metastable manifold, have been identified~\cite{thompson_highfidelity, Lis2023midcircuit, Norcia2023midcircuit, covey_yb_imaging} and appear to explain the imaging loss.